 What Are Biodegradable Trash Bags?

-Biodegradable trash bags are waste bags made from plant-based or bioplastic materials that naturally break down over time.
-Unlike traditional plastic bags made from fossil fuels, biodegradable bags decompose into natural elements like water, carbon dioxide, and biomass under the right environmental conditions.
-They’re designed to reduce plastic pollution and leave a smaller environmental footprint.
+Biodegradable trash bags are waste bags made from plant-based or bioplastic materials that break down under certain environmental conditions.
+Unlike traditional plastic bags made from fossil fuels, biodegradable options can decompose into simpler compounds over time.

 What Are Compostable Trash Bags?

-Compostable trash bags are made from renewable plant-based materials, such as corn starch or sugarcane, that break down completely in a composting environment.
-These bags are designed to decompose into non-toxic elements like water, carbon dioxide, and organic matter—making them safe for soil and plant growth.
+Compostable trash bags are typically made from renewable plant-based materials, such as corn starch or sugarcane-derived polymers, and are designed to break down completely in a composting environment.

 A lot of people think that biodegradable garbage bags are automatically compostable.
 But you have to be very careful to understand the difference between compostable and biodegradable bags.